GwendolyneFreddy/BP-BGT-Worldmap_Russian_Addon/README.md

 ## Overview

-This add-on is for use with the Russian translation of BP-BGT Worldmap, version 8 or more recent.
+This add-on is for use with the Russian translation of BP-BGT Worldmap.
 Using it gives you a worldmap with writing in Russian.

-You apply the add-on by placing the included :file_folder: *moz* folder in *bp-bgt_worldmap/language/russian*.
+You apply the add-on by placing the included :file_folder: *moz* folder in *bp-bgt-worldmap/language/russian*.
 On Windows you can do this simply by extracting the add-on on top of the extracted contents of the main BP-BGT Worldmap package.